Where We Stand: Investing

 HERE ARE THE LATEST numbers from the world of investing:

-- Short-term interest rates climbed in 2018’s first half, pushing up taxable money-market mutual fund yields to an average 1.5% and one-year certificate of deposit yields to 2.3%.
-Matters should continue to improve: The Federal Reserve raised its target for the federal funds rate in March, June and December 2017, and again in March and June 2018.
+- Short-term interest rates climbed in 2018’s first nine months, pushing up yields on cash investments like savings accounts, money market funds and short-term certificates of deposit.
+Matters should continue to improve: The Federal Reserve raised its target for the federal funds rate in March, June and December 2017, and again in March, June and September 2018.

 - As of 2016, 51.9% of U.S. families were invested in the stock market, up from 48.8% three years earlier, but below the 53.2% peak recorded in 2007, according to the Federal Reserve’s Survey of Consumer Finances.
 The survey is conducted every three years.